 EXPLANATION OF THE RISE IN THE HORAM PARISH PRECEPT FOR 2025-26

-I think it is necessary to explain the rise in the Parish Council precept for the 2025-26 financial year.
-As Chairman I will be making a presentation on this topic at the Horam Annual Parish Assembly on Thursday 27th March at the Horam Village Hall from 6.45pm.
-This will be an opportunity for residents to ask questions and highlight their concerns.
+As Chairman I will be making a presentation on this topic at the Horam Annual Parish Assembly on Thursday 27th March at the Horam Village Hall from 6.45pm and this will be an opportunity for residents to ask questions and highlight their concerns.

 The Parish Council budget and precept must by law be Resolved (i.e. approved) by the Full Council.